Whitespace404/Blog_Post_App/README.md

 have an admin validate their posts, change their profile picture and request a password reset email which will be sent to their registered Gmail account.

+Please consider starring the repository if you liked it.

 ## How to clone repository

 If you want to clone the repository and try it